-The Roosevelt Dime was introduced in 1946, shortly after the conclusion of World War II, and less than a year after the death of the 32nd President, Franklin D. Roosevelt, the 32nd President of the United States.
+The Roosevelt Dime was introduced in 1946, shortly after the conclusion of World War II and less than one year after the death of Franklin D. Roosevelt, the 32nd President of the United States.
 This represented the fourth circulating denomination to change its design from a depiction of Liberty to that of a former President.
-The cent, nickel, and quarter, had their designs changed in 1909, 1938, and 1932.
+The cent, nickel, and quarter had their designs changed in 1909, 1938, and 1932.
 The Roosevelt Dime series has continued through the present day through one major composition change and only a minor modification to the original design.